Nmuta/tt_local_backup/Notes/steelhead/steelhead-apis.md

 V2 report weight endpoints have been ported to Steelhead, but setting ReportWeightType appears to be bugged.
 Seems to be reading ReportWeightType enum as an integer and applying it to the weight.
 Feels like we need 'SetUserReportWeightType' and not 'SetUserReportWeight(type)'
 Found issues tracked by: https://dev.azure.com/t10motorsport/Motorsport/_workitems/edit/1222002

+Missing: Endpoint to delete CMS override entry in DB (lugeiken)

 ```c#
 // Works as expected
 Task<BanUsersOutput> BanUsers(ForzaUserBanParameters[] banParameters, int xuidCount) { }